Multnomah Falls and the Waterfall Loop

 A self-guided audio driving tour of the Columbia River Gorge waterfalls with Ranger Quinn — the wall of falls on the Historic Highway, the crown jewel Multnomah with its short walk to Benson Bridge, the easy stroll to Lower Latourell, and campfire tales from Ranger Boone Merrick.

-Driving route · 28 stops.
-The full interactive map with live pins lives in the app.
+Driving route · 24 stops.
+Live GPS playback and turn-by-turn pins are in the app.

 What you'll see and hear